ZorkNetwork/zorkcoin/CONTRIBUTING.md

 merging pull requests, as well as a "lead maintainer" who is responsible for the release cycle as well as overall merging, moderation and appointment of maintainers.

+Remember that Zork Network Node is based on Litecoin Core which is based on Bitcoin Core.
+This means that working on Litecoin and/or Bitcoin can also contribute to Zorkcoin.
+If a bug or feature addition applies to Zorkcoin ancestors then they can be solved there first and ported to Zorkcoin, or changes could be applied to Zorkcoin first and get some testing done before porting into the parents.
+The point is to keep in mind the possibility of grabbing issues from ancestors to fix here in Zorkcoin.

+Also remember because of the legacy source that comes with Bitcoin & Litecoin, there many things that are the way they are because of the ancestors.
+If some proceedure seems heavy then ask in Discord as it might be more than we need for Zorkcoin.
+And along those same lines Zorkcoin doesn't want to modify source that isn't necessary as that creates issues with future merging.

 Getting Started
 ---------------